apollographql/apollo-client/docs/source/api/react-apollo.md

 }
 ```

-<h3 id="graphql-query-data-loading">`data.loading`</h3>
+### `data.loading`

 A boolean representing whether or not a query request is currently in flight for this component.
 This means that a query request has been sent using your network interface, and we have not yet gotten a response back.
 Use this property to render a loading component.

 However, just because `data.loading` is true it does not mean that you won’t have data.
 For instance, if you already have `data.todos`, but you want to get the latest todos from your API `data.loading` might be true, but you will still have the todos from your previous request.

 There are multiple different network states that your query may be in.
-If you want to see what the network state of your component is in more detail then refer to [`data.networkStatus`](#graphql-query-data-networkStatus).
+If you want to see what the network state of your component is in more detail then refer to [`data.networkStatus`](#datanetworkstatus).

 **Example:**